Bridport - Dorset

 Century

-The Old Castle in South Street was built in early Jacobean style, now the Bridport Museum.
+The Old Castle (Castlehay) in South Street was built in early Jacobean style, now the Bridport Museum.
 It is believed that it may possibly occupy the original site of Bridport Castle.

 1619 James I incorporated Bridport by granting a mayor and corporation.